 The pictures show aspen logs being inoculated with ‘Grey Dove’ Oyster mushroom sawdust spawn.

 Step 1: Drill the holes in the logs 6 inches apart in a diamond pattern around the whole log.
 A 4 foot log that is 4 inches in diameter will take about 30 to 36 holes.
 Note that if you are using plugs instead of sawdust your holes will need to be closer together — 4 inches instead of 6 inches and each 4 foot log will need about 50 hardwood dowel plugs.
 Or 500 plugs for 10 logs.

 Step 2: Plug each hole with the spawned sawdust.

 Step 3: Cover each hole with wax to seal in moisture and prevent undesirable fungi from gaining entrance.

 Step 4: Stack logs close to the ground, but off the ground, to keep moist for a season, to encourage spawn run.
 The logs will fruit after the mycelium has colonized the logs AND the moisture and temperature are right for that particular species of mushroom.
 Fast growing Oyster mushrooms may fruit in the same fall.
 Slower growing Shiitake will take a year before they are ready to fruit.

 How long before I see mushrooms?

 Mushrooms don’t produce fruiting bodies until the mycelium has filled every available space in your log.
-Oyster mushrooms, “can appear anywhere on the log between 3-12 months after inoculation,” according to Field and Forest.
+Oyster mushrooms, can show up anywhere on the log between 3-12 months after inoculation.
 Slower growing Shiitake mushrooms take 9 to 12 months before you’ll find mushrooms on the logs.
 But this is just an average.
 Check in the fall just in case your spawn run is faster than anticipated.